-To create suffering without recognizing it-this is the essence of unconscious living.... -Eckhart Tolle maternal stress during pregnancy; environmental exposure to heavy metals; alcohol and other drugs; chaotic, unstable, or resentful families of origin; emotional neglect in infancy or early childhood; lack of physical activity; brain infections; brain trauma; and genetic and epigenetic effects.
-III As a result of neural disruptions, people can suffer intellectual, emotional, and social dysfunction for the rest of their lives.
+To create suffering without recognizing it-this is the essence of unconscious living.... -Eckhart Tolle

+In the quadrune mind model, an affliction of the human brain is anything that prevents or disrupts the integrity of the neurons' communication with each other.
+Afflictions include maternal stress during pregnancy; environmental exposure to heavy metals; alcohol and other drugs; chaotic, unstable, or resentful families of origin; emotional neglect in infancy or early childhood; lack of physical activity; brain infections; brain trauma; and genetic and epigenetic effects.
+As a result of neural disruptions, people can suffer intellectual, emotional, and social dysfunction for the rest of their lives.
 Afflictions are ubiquitous but usually discriminatory.
-For example, brains of all newborn and young children are vulnerable to afflictions, but the infants and children of people who are socially discriminated against suffer "first and worst."IIII
+For example, brains of all newborn and young children are vulnerable to afflictions, but the infants and children of people who are socially discriminated against suffer "first and worst."
+I iii